ChristianMitrache/AI_Joke_Generation/README.md

 Preliminary analysis on the remaining jokes revealed that the remaining jokes contain many semi-duplicates, (jokes which have very similar buildups or punchlines).
 It was decided to keep these jokes in the training data as this has the effect of biasing the model to more popular punchline formats.
 Jokes with many semi-duplicates usually have larger scores, so keeping semi-duplicates in training can be viewed as over-sampling joke formats with higher scores.

 ## Architecture

-The architecture that was used consists of a transformer based encoder-decoder model were the encoder consists of a pre-trained RoBERTa model and the decoder consists of a similar model with added randomly initialized cross attention layers.
+The architecture that was used consists of a transformer-based encoder-decoder model were the encoder consists of a pre-trained RoBERTa model and the decoder consists of a similar model with added randomly initialized cross attention layers.

 ### Encoder Architecture